alnitak/flutter_recorder/README.md

 Recorder.instance.setSecondsOfAudioToWriteBefore(0.0);
 ```
 ---
-It is also possible to get audio data, FFT and volume:
+It is also possible to get audio data, FFT, and volume:
 ```dart
 /// Get the current volume in dB in the [-100, 0] range. double volume = Recorder.instance.getVolumeDb();